 Not surprisingly, some fire departments and insurance companies now require that dryer ducts are inspected and cleaned regularly.
 DuctMedic can provide annual or semi-annual dryer duct cleaning to help you meet requirements and avoid potential problems.
 In addition, properly maintained dryer ducts allow your dryer to operate more efficiently, save energy, time and money, reduce household dust and humidity, and help preserve clothing (many fabrics are damaged by excessive heat).

 Dryer fires usually start when lint in ducts restricts air flow, which increases drying time and causes the motor to overheat.
 Lint underneath the dryer can catch fire, and the air draft draws the fire up into the duct.
 If the duct is coated or blocked with lint, a house fire can result.
 The problem also can be precipitated by thermostat and limit switch failure, lint inside the dryer, a missing or damaged lint screen, a crushed hose behind the dryer, or a bird’s nest or other debris blocking the vent.

 Your Home Might be at Risk if…

 - Dryer ducts have not been inspected and cleaned in more than a year.
 They can become clogged and crushed, causing build up to lint.

 - Dryer duct length is more than 25 feet, which slows air flow.
 (Add five feet for each 90-degree bend.)

 - You have a large family and use the dryer often.

 - Your dryer has flexible plastic or vinyl duct.
 It’s inexpensive, but plastic ductwork is no longer code-approved—burning lint ignites it in as little as 12 seconds.

 - Your dryer has thin, flexible foil duct.
 It tends to kink and stop air flow.
-Instead, use solid metal tubing at least four inches in diameter from the wall to the exterior of your home.
+Instead, use solid metal tubing four inches in diameter from the wall to the exterior of your home.